Market Readiness Assistance Grant (MRA Grant) – Globalisation

 The MRA grant encompasses a wide range of eligible activities, such as:

-• Ventures abroad for business expansion, including engagement in physical and virtual trade exhibitions (not previously assisted by LEAD International Fairs & Missions).
-Additionally, endeavours to foster collaborations with potential licensees, franchisees, agents, distributors, or joint venture partners (restricted to a maximum budget of $50,000).
+• Overseas Market Promotion (capped at S$20,000) – Ventures abroad for business expansion, including engagement in physical and virtual trade exhibitions (not previously assisted by LEAD International Fairs & Missions), international marketing and public relations initiatives.

-• Establishing operations overseas, including legal documentation and market entry costs, along with comprehensive advisory services about the Free Trade Agreement (FTA) analysis and compliance (capped at $30,000).
+• Overseas Market Set-up (capped at S$30,000) – Establishing operations overseas, including legal documentation and market entry costs, along with comprehensive advisory services about the Free Trade Agreement (FTA) analysis and compliance.

 See the tables below for comprehensive breakdown of eligible activities: